ysugimoto/falco/README.md

 ## Linter

 The main feature, parse and run lint your VCL locally, and report problems.
-`falco` bundles many linter rules that come from author's operation experience, Fastly recommends, you can improve your VCL more robustly by passing the linter.
+`falco` bundles many linter rules that come from the author's operation experience, Fastly recommends, that you improve your VCL more robustly by passing the linter.

 See [linter documentation](https://github.com/ysugimoto/falco/blob/develop/docs/linter.md) in detail.